Clone trooper: Rebels

 The 2014 animated series Star Wars Rebels features a group of former clone troopers, including Rex from the preceding cartoon, who had their chips removed and therefore did not carry out Order 66.
-They are first introduced in the second season, about 16 years after Revenge of the Sith.
+They are first introduced in the second season, set about 16 years after Revenge of the Sith.
 These clones help the crew of the Ghost in their fight against the Empire, and eventually join the Rebel Alliance.
 Rebels established that in the years after the Clone Wars, the Empire gradually replaced the aging clones with the less effective but more numerous stormtroopers.
 The clones were not purged, but simply cast aside over time, and without familial or social networks to fall back onto it was difficult for them to integrate into civilian life.

 In a behind-the-scenes Q&A for episode 2.2, when asked what happened to the clone troopers after the Clone Wars ended, producer Pablo Hidalgo explained: "A lot of different things happened to them.
 Some of them had pretty sad situations.
 In many ways, the Clone Troopers are sort of this "Lost Generation" of unappreciated veterans who helped save the galaxy and were then discarded."
 He went on to explain that a small handful of clone troopers were kept in service as instructors at Imperial academies across the galaxy, training up the next generation of non-clone soldiers as the new stormtroopers.

 The Bad Batch

-The 2021 animated series Star Wars: The Bad Batch focuses on Clone Force 99, (named for a clone trooper who was disfigured and couldn't fight so he was part of the maintenance crew) nicknamed "The Bad Batch", a squad of clone commandos with deliberately modified genetic traits granting them mildly superhuman abilities.
+The 2021 animated series Star Wars: The Bad Batch focuses on Clone Force 99, nicknamed "The Bad Batch", a squad of clone commandos with deliberately modified genetic traits granting them mildly superhuman abilities.
 The first season begins during Order 66 and its aftermath, as the Republic transitions into the Empire.
 Most of the squad evades the effects of Order 66 due to their unique genetic alterations that prevent their inhibitor chips from functioning, except for Crosshair, who is reprogrammed by Admiral Tarkin to serve the Empire.
 The Bad Batch also ends up taking in a young female clone named Omega, who is, like them, a genetic deviant and therefore feels a kinship with them.

-In the first season, Tarkin directly explains the switchover from clone troopers to stormtroopers, citing that a recruitment-based army of non-clones costs half as much as the clones.
-While recruits are not as well trained, there is a vast supply of them, and they are meant more for pacification duty than wartime combat.
-In the second season, a defense recruitment bill enacts the transition from clone troopers to stormtroopers for good, and much of the new Imperial personnel is shown taking a dislike to the clone troopers.
-Clone troopers themselves react negatively towards the change as they were bred and raised to fight in combat but now are forced to defend isolated bases or retire indefinitely.
+In addition to Clone Force 99's exploits, the series explores the retirement of the clone army in favor of stormtroopers, who gradually replace them as the Empire's main military force.
+As explained by Tarkin in the first season, this decision stemmed from the fact that clone troopers were bred and trained for wartime combat, not pacification duty; as such, a vast army of human recruits would not only be more cost-efficient, but would allow the Empire to cover every corner of the galaxy and maintain order more effectively.
+In the second season, a defense recruitment bill enacts the permanent transition from clone troopers to stormtroopers, and much of the new Imperial personnel is shown taking a dislike to the remaining clones.
+Clone troopers themselves react negatively towards the change as they were created for combat but are now forced to defend isolated bases or retire indefinitely.